M-Desormeaux/make-react-project/README.md

 1. Install make-react-project

-    - `npm install -g make-react-project`
+    - `yarn global add make-react-project`

 2. Navigate to the directory you made